 A visa permits you to enter a country for a particular purpose.
 As consular rules are always changing, we can't advise on visas.
 It is your responsibility to check with the appropriate consulate about visa requirements before leaving Australia.

 Smartraveller is a great source of information for all travellers and is provided by the Australian Government's Department of Foreign Affairs and Trade.
-All CDU students are required to register with Smartraveller before departure.
-Registration helps the Australian Government contact and find you in an emergency.

 - Valid passport